Shivani9778/nlp-project/chatbot/README.md

 # Simple Chatbot using NLTK

 This is a basic chatbot built using Python and the Natural Language Toolkit (NLTK) library.
-The chatbot is capable of responding to simple user inputs based on predefined patterns.
+The chatbot is designed to respond to user inputs based on predefined patterns using regular expressions.

 ## Features

-- Responds to basic greetings, introductions, and questions about AI.
+- Responds to basic greetings, introductions, and simple questions.
-- Simple pattern matching using regular expressions.
+- Uses pattern matching with regular expressions to generate responses.
-- Predefined responses based on user input.
-- Designed to showcase a basic implementation of chatbot logic with NLTK.
+- Can be extended with more patterns and responses to enhance interactivity.

 ## Requirements